aunyks/delegated-transfer-token/README.md

 ## But crypto people don't like third parties

 "Crypto people" don't like **trusted** third parties.
-Because a delegate is only relaying a user's signature to the chain, they can't modify it to steal mmoney.
+Because a delegate is only relaying a user's signature to the chain, they can't modify it to steal money.

 Users only need to trust that delegates will actually submit the transaction, not that they can change its details.